Apple's China dilemma: market share or cachet?

 Now more than ever, analysts say, Apple needs to get it right in the world's most populous country, where it ranks only sixth in annual smartphone sales and Samsung Electronics remains the runaway leader.

-Apple's best plan of attack remains securing a deal with the country's top mobile carrier by far, China Mobile Ltd. It also needs to push the development of more localized apps and extend installment financing to bring its pricey smartphones within the reach of an urban populace with an average annual income of just $3,500.
+Apple's best plan of attack remains securing a deal with the country's top mobile carrier by far, China Mobile Ltd. It also needs to push the development of more localised apps and extend instalment financing to bring its pricey smartphones within the reach of an urban populace with an average annual income of just $3,500 (2,216.03 pounds).

 "If you think of Apple, it's like a bright star in the galaxy, shining so brightly and everyone is looking at it.
 But it might have dimmed a bit as other stars such as Samsung have popped up," said TZ Wong, an analyst at research firm IDC.